Cut-and-Paste Object Insertion by Enabling Deep Image Prior for Reshading: Related Work

 \section{Related Work}

-starts with ~\cite{lalonde2007photoclipart}, who insert fragments into target images. \cite{lalonde2007photoclipart} control illumination problems by checking fragments for compatibility with targets; \cite{bansal2019shapes} do so by matching contexts.
-Poisson blending ~\citep{perez2003poisson, jia2006drag} can resolve nasty boundary artifacts, but significant illumination and color mismatches will cause cross-talk between target and fragment, producing ugly results. ~\cite{karsch2011rendering} show that computer graphics (CG) objects can be convincingly inserted into inverse rendering models got with a geometric inference or with single image depth reconstruction~\citep{karsch2014automatic}.
-Inverse rendering trained with rendered images can produce excellent reshading of CG objects ~\citep{ramachandran1988perceiving}.
+originated with Lalonde \emph{et al.}~\cite{lalonde2007photoclipart}.
+They insert objects into target images and control illumination problems by checking objects for compatibility with targets; Bansal \emph{et al.}~\cite{bansal2019shapes} and Lee \emph{et al.}~\cite{lee2018context} do so by matching contexts.
+Poisson blending~\cite{perez2003poisson, jia2006drag} can resolve nasty boundary artifacts, but significant illumination and color mismatches will cause cross-talk between target and fragment, producing ugly results.
+Karsch \emph{et al.}~\cite{karsch2011rendering, karsch2014automatic} how convincing insertions of computer graphics (CG) objects into inverse rendering models.
+Inverse rendering trained with rendered images can produce excellent reshading of CG objects~\cite{ramachandran1988perceiving}.
 However, recovering a renderable model from an image fragment is extremely difficult, particularly if the fragment has an odd surface texture.
-Liao {\em et al.} showed that a weak geometric model of the fragment can be sufficient to correct shading \emph{if} one has strong geometric information about the target scene ~\citep{liao2015cvpr,liao2019IJCV}.
-In contrast, our work is entirely image-based: one takes a fragment from one image, drops it into another, and expects a system to correct it.
+Liao {\em et al.}\cite{liao2015cvpr,liao2019IJCV} showed that a weak geometric model of the object can be sufficient for correcting shading \emph{if} one has strong the geometric information about the target scene.
+However, we do not know about geometry of the target scene, except for their normals.

 We use {\bf image harmonization} (IH) methods as a strong baseline.
-These procedures aim to correct corrupted images.
-IH methods are trained to correct images where a fragment has been adjusted by some noise process (made brighter; recolored; etc.) to the original image \citep{sunkavalli2010multi, tsai2017Deep, cong2020dovenet}, and so could clearly be applied here.
-But we find those image harmonization methods very often change the albedo of an inserted object, rather than its shading.
+IH train models to correct corrupted images where a fragment is adjusted by some noise process (made brighter; recolored; etc.) to the original image~\cite{sunkavalli2010multi, tsai2017Deep, cong2020dovenet, ling2021region, guo2021image}, and so could clearly be applied here.
+But we find those IH methods very often change the albedo of an inserted object, rather than its shading.
 This is because they rely on ensuring consistency of color representations across the image.
-For example, in the iHarmony dataset from \cite{cong2020dovenet}, they change pink candy to brown (an albedo change; see Fig 12 in Appendix).
 In contrast, we wish to correct shading alone.